The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 Things to Consider When Visiting Ometepe

-Ometepe has a very infrequent bus service, very expensive taxis, and attractions that are very far spread out–plan where to stay around what kind of experience you are looking for, and don’t expect to see it all.
+Ometepe has very infrequent bus service, very expensive taxis, and attractions that are very spread out.
+We recommend choosing where to stay based on what kind of experience you are looking for, and don’t expect to see it all.

 The easiest way to get to Ometepe from the mainland is from Rivas, a small town right on the lake.